Richesses Humaines EN

 What qualities do you think are necessary to be Assistant Operations Manager?

 The most important thing is to have a global vision for Ladurée and its many different services.
-You need to have strong operational skills and an excellent knowledge of Ladurée’s products and overall structure.

 As far as the airports are concerned (Roissy-Orly), there is a very different skillset needed to managing a Paris branch – it’s imperative that you can oversee different sites at once.